Repeater Information

 Thanks to for the excellent facilities!

-The W5UK-10 dedicated APRS digipeater operated flawlessly for the last several years until power supply problems knocked it off.
-A new APRS digi, W5UK-9, uses an MFJ-1270C TNC (with PacComm eprom) to a Motorola Mitrek feeding a multiband antenna at 500 feet.
-W5UK-9 operates as a wide area digipeater and regularly receives mobiles and relays from Mississippi, Alabama and Florida.
+This dedicated APRS digipeater has been operating flawlessly for the last two years.
+Located in Algiers, La., the W5UK-10 system uses an MFJ-1270C TNC (with PacComm eprom) to a Motorola Mitrek feeding a community antenna at 300 feet.
+W5UK-10 operates as a WIDE digipeater and regularly receives mobiles and relays from Mississippi, Alabama and Florida.
 This system operates with full back-up battery power.

 WB5LLI/R - 53.130 MHz

-This repeater is maintained by GNOARC members, and was licensed to the late Hank Arsaga, W5VAS, now sadly a Silent Key.
-This 6 meter repeater is currently on the air from a 225 foot high location in St. Rose, La.
+This repeater is sponsored by GNOARC, but is maintained by and licensed to long-time club member Mike Saladino, WB5LLI.
+Originally a project of the late Hank Arsaga, W5VAS (SK), this 6 meter repeater is currently on the air from a 225 foot high location in St. Rose, La.
 The input frequency is down 1 MHz, at 52.130.
-We are in the process of changing frequencies (planned--53.73 MHz), and as mentioned elsewhere, this repeater will be linked to 444.200.
 Six meter FM is a lot of fun; if you haven't tried it, c'mon aboard!